Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 add(new AddEventIdPlugin());
 ```

-#### Destination Type Plugin
+#### Destination type plugin

-Here's an example of a plugin that sends each event that is instrumented to a target server URL using your preferred HTTP client.
+Here's an example of a plugin that sends each event that's instrumented to a target server URL using your preferred HTTP client.

 ```ts
 import { init, add } from '@amplitude/analytics-browser';